apolenur/zerofox/README.md

 # primegen

-Simple exercise which distribute calculation of primes from 0 to N.
+Simple exercise which distribute calculation of primes from 0 to N across multiple workers.
 Initially using JeroMQ.
 Can be extended to use other mechanism for work distribution

 ## Running